Piracy Act 1717: Later acts and general results

-The Transportation Act, with the system that developed in North America, are generally considered a success; it became a popular method for criminal punishment, as well as for dealing with the poorer and younger elements of British urban society at the time.
-One reason for the success of this Act was that it obviated the financially costly voyage itself; the existing system of sponsorship by merchants had not worked effectively and needed improvement.
+The act, with the system that developed in North America, are generally considered a success; it became a popular method for criminal punishment, as well as for dealing with the poorer and younger elements of British urban society at the time.
+One reason for the success of the act was that it obviated the financially costly voyage itself; the existing system of sponsorship by merchants had not worked effectively and needed improvement.
 The government eventually accepted Thomson's proposal to pay merchants to transport convicts, with the Treasury contracting London merchant Jonathan Forward.
 The business was entrusted to Forward in 1718.
 Initially he was paid £3 for each prisoner transported, but the price was raised to £5 in 1727.
-Despite some complaints from colonial governments, the system was favored by the British government.
+Despite some complaints from colonial governments, the system was favoured by the British government.
 In exchange for relatively small monetary subsidies, contractors relieved the government of convict maintenance costs.
 Contractors then sold transported prisoners in labour-starved colonial markets, such as the Chesapeake, for an average price of £10.

 Suspension and significance

-As thus developed, the established system for transporting convicts to the British American colonies continued until 1776 when its use was temporarily suspended by the Criminal Law Act 1776 (16 Geo 3 c 43).
+As thus developed, the established system for transporting convicts to the British American colonies continued until 1776 when its use was temporarily suspended by the Criminal Law Act 1776 (16 Geo.
+3. c.
+43).
 The outbreak of the American Revolution had made continuing transportation there unfeasible, and recently illegal.
 The last convict ship to depart Britain docked in Virginia in April that year.
 Under the Criminal Law Act, felons continued to be sentenced to transportation, but with no place to go, were liable instead to a sentence at hard labour until alternative provisions could be made.
 The rebellion and the end of transport to America in part prompted the British use of prisons for punishment and the start of prison building programs (as opposed to the use of gaols related to trial or sentencing) because the important transportation alternative to the death penalty had been removed.
-The Criminal Law Act is also referred to as the "Hard Labour Act" and the "Hulks Act" due to the change in punishment and the overcrowded conditions that resulted While initially suspended for two years by the 1776 Act, it would be continued until 1779 by the Criminal Law Act 1778 (18 Geo 3 c 62) and the Criminal Law Act 1779 (19 Geo 3 c 54), with little resolution of the developing accommodation problems.
+The Criminal Law Act is also referred to as the "Hard Labour Act" and the "Hulks Act" due to the change in punishment and the overcrowded conditions that resulted While initially suspended for two years by the 1776 Act, it would be continued until 1779 by the Criminal Law Act 1778 (18 Geo.
+3. c.
+62) and the Criminal Law Act 1779 (19 Geo.
+3. c.
+54), with little resolution of the developing accommodation problems.

 This situation would continue without any resolution until orders in council on 6 December 1785 which mandated the establishment of a penal colony in New South Wales.
 In 1787 British transportation of criminals resumed with the departure of the First Fleet to colonies being established in Australia; its usage would be greatly reduced in the 1850s, but continue until the last arrived in 1868.